Updated on 6/19/2023 with information on WhatsApp Chat Lock.

 Apps to hide photos, videos, and other apps

-There are apps available, such as KeepSafe (free on Google Play) or Vault (free on App Store) that let you store photos and videos in a password-protected, encrypted folder on your smartphone.
-Others, like Hide it Pro (free on Google Play, shown) will hide apps as well.
+Some apps, such as KeepSafe (free on Google Play) or Vault (free on App Store), let you store photos and videos in a password-protected, encrypted folder on your smartphone.
+Others, like Hide Photos, Video and App Loc (free on Google Play), will also hide apps.
 If you find one of these apps and there's no obvious reason why your spouse would need it, that may be cause for suspicion.
 And if your spouse chose an app with poor security, accessing the contents can be quite easy.